thomsontk97/git-push-UI/Readme.md

 Setup-Deployement Test:UI Method

 -Create a Folder to be pushed

 -Open the foder in a new window

--Select Source Control button and click Initialize Repository Cick on the + icon
+-Select Source Control button and click Initialize Repository

+-Cick on the + icon

-Once it shows it state change, write a msg and click on commit -Post that (click on publish branch for first time) and push
+-Once it shows it state change, write a msg and click on commit

+-Post that (click on publish branch for first time) and push